Telemedicine in Canada: What it is, Where It’s Going, and Why it Matters

 By: Benefits by Design | Tuesday April 16, 2019Updated : Wednesday June 22, 2022

 Healthcare at your fingertips?
-It’s not so far-fetched.
+It’s not that far away.

-New healthcare technologies are emerging every day that have a significant impact on a person’s life (consider 3D-printed replacement organs, smart inhalers or newer, better prosthetics), but there is one that might just be bringing health services to your home – telemedicine.
+New healthcare technologies are emerging every day.
+These technologies have a significant impact on a person’s life (consider 3D-printed replacement organs, smart inhalers, better prosthetics).
+There is one that might just be bringing health services to your home.